Biofabrication2026

 Inspiring Talks by World-Leading Plenary Speakers

+Experience the forefront of Biofabrication through visionary lectures delivered by globally recognized scientists.
 Biofabrication 2026 will feature 6 plenary sessions and over 60 keynote presentations by leading academics and innovators shaping the future of the field.

-• Lim Chwee Teck (National University of Singapore)
+• Chwee Teck Lim (National University of Singapore)

 • Nicholas A. Peppas (The University of Texas at Austin)